-WHO meetings were held on "Integrated Management for Emergency and Essential Surgical Care (IMEESC)" in collaboration with the MoH and SNNPR State Health Bureau, Ethiopia.
+To address these problems WHO hosted meetings on "Integrated Management for Emergency and Essential Surgical Care (IMEESC)" (outlined below) in collaboration with the Ministry of Health and South Nations Nationalities and Peoples Regional State Health Bureau (SNNPR-BOH) , Ethiopia.
 These meetings brought health providers, policy makers and partners together, with an overall aim to facilitate a collaborative and integrated approach to improve emergency and essential surgical care at primary health care facilities.

-4.1 Objectives of the meetings:
+Additional focus was taken with SNNPR-BOH as the South Nations Nationalities and Peoples Regional is one of the regions with highest maternal and neonatal morbidity and mortality.
+The major reason behind this is a lack of access to essential obstetric care and inadequate care during pregnancy and childbirth.
+Only a few hospitals are providing emergency obstetric care and almost all of the health centers do not have the capacity to manage obstetric cases when complication arise during a pregnancy, delivery, or the post-partum period.

+The meetings were held with three separate health entities, the WHO County Office, the Ministry of Health, and the (SNNPR) State Health Bureau.
+The minutes of the meetings can be found within the appendix along with an in-depth agenda.

-The overall objective was capacity building to improve the quality of emergency and essential surgical care at resource-limited healthcare facilities, to meet the MDGs in Ethiopia.
+The overall objective of these meetings was capacity building to improve the quality of emergency and essential surgical care at resource-limited healthcare facilities, in relation to the maternal and infant mortality rate.

-Specific objectives:
+These are the specific objectives of the WHO hosted meetings:

 Introduction of the WHO IMEESC toolkit